Chart Color Schemes

 Household Composition

-Forrest features high concentrations of group households, with a fairly typical median household size
+Forrest features high concentrations of group households, with a lower-than-average median household size

 Family households account for 67.2% of all households, including 23.7% couples with children, 37.0% couples without children, and 4.9% single parent families.
-Non-family households make up the remaining 32.8%, consisting of 29.2% lone person households and 4.3% group households.
-The median household size is 2.2 people, which aligns with the Australian Capital Territory average.
+Non-family households constitute the remaining 32.8%, with lone person households at 29.2% and group households comprising 4.3%.
+The median household size is 2.2 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households